 What should I do if I still have questions about my child getting the vaccine?

 Your pediatrician can help you make the right decision for your child.
-You also can click here for more information.

-Individuals may be tested for COVID-19 at select primary care physician offices or one of three LMH Urgent Care locations, where a clinician will determine if testing is appropriate.
+Symptomatic individuals may be tested for COVID-19 at select primary care physician offices or one of three LMH Urgent Care locations, where a clinician will determine if testing is appropriate.
 Please visit one of the locations below if experiencing COVID symptoms – only those with severe symptoms should present at the Emergency Department.

 The following LMHP primary care physician offices currently offer testing services.
 You may only visit a physician if you are established as a current patient.
 Please call in advance to request testing: